Affluent Consumer Lists

 How long have you been dealing with price objections from people who simply can’t afford what you’re selling?
 How many presentations have ended with “it’s too expensive” when the real issue is income, not value?

-What has that done to your close rate?
-To your confidence when you know the conversation will end in a price objection?
-To how you feel about your premium offerings when you’re constantly defending cost instead of celebrating quality?
+What’s happened to your sales numbers since then?
+How’s your confidence when you know the conversation is going to turn into a price battle?
+How do you feel about your high-end products when you’re always defending the cost instead of showcasing their quality?

-Maybe you’ve started discounting to make sales.
-Maybe you’re questioning whether your pricing is too high.
-Maybe you’re watching competitors succeed with affluent targeting while your broad campaigns generate interest but no purchases.
+Maybe you’ve started cutting prices to make a sale, and you’re wondering if your prices are too high.
+Maybe you’re watching others succeed with upscale marketing while your broader campaigns get some interest, but no one’s pulling the trigger.

-But wealthy households exist.
-They buy luxury products.
-They invest in premium services.
-They make purchasing decisions based on quality and value, not just price.
-You’re just not reaching them.
+But the thing is, wealthy households do exist.
+They splurge on luxury items and invest in top-notch services.
+They care about quality and value – not just the price tag.
+You’re just not tapping into that market.

 Affluent Consumers Think Differently About Purchasing—And That Changes Everything